method-inc/Hero/README.md

 + Add database support for roles and abilities?
 + Add ability to generate current roles/ability matrix data structure
 + Do we even want to save abilities in the database?
 Should we always just generate it via reflection?

+# Examples

+See tests for examples right now.
+Will add offical examples later.